sshaikh/london_unified_prayer_times/README.md

 There are a few reasons:

-1. The LUPT website is /not/ the gold source for this data.
+1. The LUPT website is *not* the gold source for this data.
 It is run by awesome volunteers who appear to manually upload transformed data from elsewhere (probably ELM\'s website).
-As this library is intentionally designed to make a locally available copy, it\'s probably a better idea to go directly to a source of that data.
+As this library is intentionally designed to make a locally available copy, it\'s probably a better idea for it to go directly to a source of that data.
 2. The primary role of the LUPT website appears to be to make time strings available to mosque UI apps.
-Something like Home Assistant requires data a little more \"machine-friendly\", like in UTC or epoch time.
+Something like Home Assistant requires data a little more \"machine-friendly\", like times in UTC or epoch time.
 And again, if we\'re to transform the LUPT website data anyway then it makes more sense to go to a source.